mavlink/mavlink-devguide/en/protocol/landing_target.md

 Imagine a ray pointing from the camera's principal point to the target.
 The x angle (`angle_x`) is the angle spanned by that ray and the x-axis of the image plane.
 The same holds for the y angle (`angle_y`).
-In other words, the x angle is a function of the x pixel coordinate of the target (denoted by *u*̅in the image below), the y angle is a function of the y pixel coordinate (denoted *v*  in the image below).
+In other words, the x angle is a function of the x pixel coordinate of the target (denoted by *u̅* in the image below), the y angle is a function of the y pixel coordinate (denoted *v*  in the image below).
 Using the angle rather than *u̅/v̅* pixel coordinates has the advantage that the effect of the camera lens is already accounted for.
 Otherwise the receiver of the message would need to know the camera field of view etc.